Applications for the Spring 2018 semester will be accepted July 3 - August 18, 2017. Learn more about the application process.

 - Practical Nurse Exit Option – Students may complete the first year of the A.A.S.
 Nursing program and NUR 169 to receive a certificate and be eligible to apply to take the LPN Licensure Examination, NCLEX®PN.

-Applications for Fall 2016 admission will be accepted February 15 - March 25, 2016.
-Learn more about the application process.
+Applications for the Spring 2018 semester will be accepted July 3 - August 18, 2017.
+Learn about the application process.

 Dual Enrollment Programs

-- While finishing the required prerequisite courses at FRCC for an A.A.S. in Nursing, you can take certain BSN elective courses at Metropolitan State University of Denver.
-Once you complete the A.A.S. at FRCC you transition to MSU Denver to complete your coursework and earn a BSN degree.
+While taking the required prerequisite courses and nursing courses at FRCC for an A.A.S. in Nursing, you complete BSN elective courses for Metropolitan State University of Denver.
+Once you complete the A.A.S. at FRCC, you transition to MSU Denver to complete your coursework and earn a BSN degree.
 Learn more.

 The Larimer Campus Nursing Program has continuing full approval from the Colorado State Board of Nursing.
 The Larimer Campus is also accredited by the Accreditation Commission For Education in Nursing, Inc. (ACEN).